 - 8. A list of the number of shares and bonds held by members of the management and supervisory boards. - a) Corticeira Amorim shares held and/or traded directly by members of the governing bodies of the Company: - i.
-The members of the governing bodies did not trade any shares representing the share capital of the Company during the 2017 financial year.
-At 31 December 2017, they did not hold any shares in Corticeira Amorim. - b) Corticeira Amorim shares held and/or traded directly by companies in which the members of the Company's governing bodies exercise management or supervisory responsibility: - i.
-As a result of the merger by incorporation in December 2017, of the company Amorim Capital, S.A. into the company Amorim Investimentos e Participações, SGPS, S.A. (which wholly controlled the incorporated company), Amorim Investimentos e Participações, SGPS, S.A. became the direct holder of 67,830,000 shares, representing 51% of the share capital and voting rights of Corticeira Amorim, which were already attributable to it by force of article 20(b)(1) of the Portuguese Securities' Code, thus changing, as a result of the merger, the composition of the shareholding of Corticeira Amorim to Amorim Investimentos e Participações, SGPS, S.A.

-António Rios de Amorim (Chairman of the Board of Directors of Corticeira Amorim), Nuno Filipe Vilela Barroca de Oliveira (Vice-Chairman of the Board of Directors of Corticeira Amorim), Cristina Rios de Amorim Baptista and Luísa Alexandra Ramos Amorim (Members of the Board of Directors of Corticeira Amorim) are, respectively, Member, Member, Vice-Chairperson and Member of the Board of Directors of Amorim Investimentos e Participações, SGPS, S.A.

-On the date of the aforementioned merger, António Rios de Amorim (Chairman of the Board of Directors of Corticeira Amorim) and Luisa Alexandra Ramos de Amorim (Member of the Board of Directors of Corticeira Amorim) were, respectively, Chairman and Member of the Board of Directors of Amorim Capital, S.A.

-ii.
-Amorim International Participations, BV, in which Luísa Alexandra Ramos de Amorim, Member of the Board of Directors of Corticeira Amorim, holds the position of Director, holds 18,325,157 shares, representing 13.778% of the share capital, which correspond to 13.778% of the voting rights of Corticeira Amorim, SGPS, S.A.
-The ownership recorded on 31 December 2017, referred to in sections i., ii. and iii. remains unchanged at the issue date of this report.
+The members of the governing bodies did not trade any shares representing the share capital of the Company during the 2018 financial year.
+At 31 December 2018, they did not hold any shares in Corticeira Amorim. - b) Corticeira Amorim shares held and/or traded directly by companies in which the members of the Company's governing bodies exercise management or supervisory responsibility: - i.
+Amorim Investimentos e Participações, SGPS, S.A. is the holder of 67,830,000 shares, representing 51% of the share capital and voting rights of Corticeira Amorim - António Rios de Amorim (Chairman of the Board of Directors of Corticeira Amorim), Nuno Filipe Vilela Barroca de Oliveira (Vice-Chairman of the Board of Directors of Corticeira Amorim), Cristina Rios de Amorim Baptista e Luísa Alexandra Ramos Amorim (members of the Board of Directors of Corticeira Amorim) are, respectively, member, member, Vice-Chairwoman and member of the Board of Directors of Amorim Investimentos e Participações, SGPS, S.A. - ii.
+The company Amorim Investmark Holdings B.V., in which Luísa Alexandra Ramos de Amorim, Member of the Board of Directors of Corticeira Amorim, holds the position of CEO, is the holder of 18,325,157 shares representing 13.778% of the share capital, which corresponds to 13.778% of the voting rights of Corticeira Amorim, SGPS, S.A. - The ownership recorded on 31 December 2018, referred to in sections i. and ii. remains unchanged at the issue date of this report. - c) List of Shareholders holding at least one-tenth of the Company's share capital: - i.
+Amorim Investimentos e Participações, S.A. holds 67,830,000 shares of Corticeira Amorim, corresponding to 51% of the share capital and 51% of the voting rights;

-- c) List of Shareholders holding at least one-tenth of the Company's share capital: - Amorim Investimentos e Participações, S.A. held 67,830,000 shares of Corticeira Amorim, corresponding to 51% of the share capital and 51% of the voting rights; - ii.
-Investmark Holdings, B.V. held 18.325.157 shares in Corticeira Amorim, representing 13,778% of this Company's share capital and 13,778% of voting rights; - iii.
-Amorim International Participations, B.V. held 13,414,387 shares in Corticeira Amorim, representing 10.086% of this Company's share capital and 10.086% of voting rights.
+- ii.
+Investmark Holdings, B.V. holds 18,325,157 shares in Corticeira Amorim, representing 13,778% of this Company's share capital and 13,778% of voting rights; - iii.
+Amorim International Participations, B.V. holds 13,414,387 shares in Corticeira Amorim, representing 10.086% of this Company's share capital and 10.086% of voting rights.

-The share ownership referred to in paragraphs i., ii. and iii. refers to 31 December 2017, remaining unchanged at the date of publication of this report.
+The share ownership referred to in paragraphs i., ii. and iii. refers to 31 December 2018, remaining unchanged at the date of publication of this report.